evanatyourservice/distributed_kron/README.md

 distributed training.
 PSGD is a second-order optimizer originally created by Xi-Lin Li that uses either a hessian-based or whitening-based (gg^T) preconditioner, lie groups, and online preconditioner updating to improve training convergence, generalization, and efficiency.
-I highly suggest taking a look at Xi-Lin's PSGD repo's readme linked above for interesting details on how PSGD works and experiments using PSGD.
+I highly suggest taking a look at Xi-Lin's PSGD repo linked above for interesting details on how PSGD works and experiments using PSGD.
-There are also paper resources listed near the bottom of this readme.
+There are also resources listed near the bottom of this readme.

 ### `distributed_kron`: